DocumentationAPI ReferenceRelease Notes

 Recalculating Annotations

-After uploading a new automatic annotation configuration, the pipeline has to be rerun to update the annotations.
-If additional annotations were added, we recommend also the retrain Deepchecks Evaluator for the application.
-Rerunning the annotation pipeline, and retraining Deepchecks Evaluator does not incur any token usage to your application.
+After uploading a new automatic annotation configuration, the pipeline must be rerun to update the annotations.
+If additional annotations were added, we recommend retraining the Deepchecks Evaluator for the interaction type.
+Rerunning the annotation pipeline and retraining Deepchecks Evaluator do not incur any token usage.

 You can delete existing steps or add new ones by including additional sections in the file.
 Any samples that remain unannotated after the final step will receive the label "unknown."

 Below, you will find a general explanation with examples for each type of annotation block.
-To fully understand the Yaml mechanism and customize it for your data, it’s recommended to explore the UI, as will be described in the second part.
+To fully understand the YAML mechanism and customize it for your data, it’s recommended to explore the UI, as described in the second part.

 Properties' scores play a crucial role in evaluating interactions.
 The structure for property-based annotation includes the following key options: